 - We’ll have two vacancies on our operations team.

-Think of this exercise as a warm-up activity for goal-setting, like applying primer before painting.
-Establishing and aligning on a few knowns will help identify what is realistic (the “R” of SMARTIE!) while bringing in more perspectives, but it’s not where the goal-setting happens.
+This exercise will smooth the path to goal-setting, like applying primer before painting.
+Establishing and aligning on a few knowns will help identify what is realistic (the “R” of SMARTIE!) while bringing in more perspectives.

 Identify the 3-5 most important things you need to achieve next year as an organization.
-Usually, your goals will fall into a few broad categories: programs (campaigns, student learning, projects, coalition work), people (hiring, staff development, leadership), fundraising and finances, and infrastructure (culture, internal systems, policies, and processes).
-It’ll be tempting to think about all of the things you can do in all of these categories, but force yourself to prioritize by asking: What is the one thing we need to accomplish in this category to be successful?
+Your goals will fall into a few broad categories, such as: programs (campaigns, student learning, projects, coalition work), people (hiring, staff development, leadership), fundraising and finances, and infrastructure (culture, internal systems, policies, and processes).
+Force yourself to prioritize by asking: What is the one thing we need to accomplish in this category to be successful?

 4. Leave space in the suitcase.

-Generally speaking, the lighter your load, the more nimble you can be.
-Prioritizing just a few goals makes space to focus on the most important things, pursue emergent opportunities, and respond to curveballs—and if 2021 is anything like 2020, there will be curveballs.
+The lighter your load, the more nimble you can be.
 Approach goal-setting as if you’re packing for a trip.
 If you’re bringing so much stuff that only a Tetris master can get your suitcase to close, you’ll have no room for souvenirs or emergency supplies, and you’ll end up jettisoning some items anyway.
+Prioritize just a few goals so you’ll have room to pursue emergent opportunities and respond to curveballs.

 5. Let good enough be good enough.

 There are two ways that you’ll need to resist perfectionism creeping into your goals.
 First, don’t spend months perfecting your goals down to the last word, metric, and footnote.
 Instead, give it your best shot, build in time to revisit them, and tweak as needed.
-Second, what felt realistic at the beginning of 2020 might feel incredibly ambitious in 2021.
+Second, depending on your context and capacity, what felt realistic this year might feel incredibly ambitious next year.
 Acknowledge the places where success is just getting the thing done, and resist your urge to overachieve.